Sailauf: History

 In the Thirty Years' War (1618–1648), Sailauf was almost completely destroyed.
 In 1789, Saint Vitus's Church (Sankt-Vitus-Kirche) was built above Sailauf, believed to be the fourth church built on this spot.
 In 1803, lordship of Mainz over the Vorspessart came to an end and in 1814, Aschaffenburg and its surrounding area passed to the Kingdom of Bavaria.

-In 1972, the outlying community of Eichenberg was merged with Sailauf.
+In 1972, the outlying municipality of Eichenberg was merged with Sailauf.

 Governance

-Community council
+Municipal council

 The council is made up of 17 council members, counting the mayor.